BALKANGraph/Demos/OrgChart/DepartamentTemplate/readme.md

-# OrgChart Department Template
+# Custom Department Template
-Custom Template, you can use this demo as starting point to implement your won custom theme
+Shows how to implement your own template with vertical and horizontal nodes, you can use this demo as a starting point to implement your won custom theme.